voltento/users-info/README.md

 - Open `http://localhost:8084/`
 - Explore  `./swagger.yml`

-### TODO:
-- add functional tests
-- notify mechanism: use kafka or another centralized system
-- add validation for country code

 ### Assemptations
 - name, second name and email can't be longer 40 symbols
 - country code can't be longer than 5 symbols

 ### Ideas for improvements
-- use migrations system f.i. https://github.com/pressly/goose
 - add country code set and country code checking
+- notify mechanism: use kafka or another centralized system for scalability
+- add validation for country code